Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Udacity has changed the way mentor sessions are scheduled, mentors are now randomly selected somehow
 - Under new schedule method, was able to secure another session with Ryan next Monday at 11:30 AM

+Monday August 15, 2007

+10:42 PM

+- **refactor: map and listItem highlight events**
+- Removed redundancy, same underlying function used for functionality, when calling mouseover/mouseout events on map and options=box divs
+- Will ask Ryan a bit more about Scope in this context in our nect meeting in a few minutes